Skip to content

 $ aimux spawn gpt

-Error: invalid provider "gpt" (must be one of: claude, codex, gemini)
+Error: invalid provider "gpt" (must be one of: claude, codex)

 With --json, errors go to stderr as structured JSON: